Cinuru/website/README.md

 # Cinuru Website

+This is the website of Cinuru Research.
+It is life at [cinuru.com](http://cinuru.com)

+## Development

 Code of the Cinuru [website](http://cinuru.com).

 The website is build with [Phenomic](https://github.com/MoOx/phenomic), a static site generator based on [React](https://facebook.github.io/react/) components.
 Styles are written with [styled-components](http://styled-components.com/).